xinan-nancy-chen/urOMT/README.md

 [3]: https://www.nature.com/articles/s41598-023-50874-y
 [4]: https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12926/129261T/Characterizing-fluid-flows-in-breast-tumor-DCE-MRI-studies-using/10.1117/12.3005382.short

-### Contact
+## Contact
 Contact Xinan Chen at chenx7@mskcc.org for questions.

-## Sample cases for demonstration
+# Sample cases for demonstration

-In this section, we use two datasets to briefly show how our method can quantify and visualize the dynamic fluid flows.
+In this section, we use three datasets to briefly show how our method can quantify and visualize the dynamic fluid flows:

+(A). **Synthetic geometric data based on Gaussian sphere.**

+*Related publication: <cite>[Unbalanced regularized optimal mass transport with applications to fluid flows in the brain][3]</cite>*

+(B). **Rat brain DCE-MRI in the glymphatic system.**

+*Related publications: <cite>[Unbalanced regularized optimal mass transport with applications to fluid flows in the brain][3]</cite> and "Divergent brain solute clearance in rat models of cerebral amyloid angiopathy and Alzheimer’s disease"*

+(C). **Breast cancer DCE-MRI.**

+*Related publications: <cite>[Characterizing fluid flows in breast tumor DCE-MRI studies using unbalanced regularized optimal mass transport methods][4]</cite> and "An optimal mass transport model for the analysis of DCE-MRI and its application to breast cancer treatment response"*

+For each demonatration, a driver script was created specifically with name ``driver_***.m``.
+One can run this driver script only and the results will pop up automatically with default parameters.

-### (A) Gaussian Spheres
+## (A) Gaussian Spheres

 We created five successive Gaussian-based spheres of size $50\times50\times50$ to test our urOMT algorihtm on.
 One can go to script ``create_gaussian.m`` to check how we created the synthetic data if interested.
 The five input images are plotted in 3D rendering as follows.